sergio11/art_niche_nft_marketplace_hardhat_solidity/README.md

-# ArtNiche - Art Collectibles Marketplace built with Hardhat and Solidity
+# 🎨 ArtNiche - Your Premier NFT Marketplace for Art Collectibles.
+Crafted with Hardhat and Solidity for Secure and Vibrant Trading. 💼🖼️

 <img width="auto" align="left" src="./doc/art_niche_icon.png" />